MiroslavGannoha/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 Furthermore, as they share the same configuration, you can just dispose a postprocess you were using and automatically the image processing will be done at materials level.
 So here is an example of a configuration done at scene level, but with no postprocess to use it: <Playground id="#J9H084#14" title="Configuration At The Scene Level" description="Simple example of a scene level configuration."/> (As you can see the processing is then done by the material itself).

 You can also decide to instantiate your own configuration and affect it to your material or to your postprocess with `postProcess.imageProcessingConfiguration = new BABYLON.ImageProcessingConfiguration()`.
-In this case, you will be able to configure this object independantly.
+In this case, you will be able to configure this object independently.

 *Troubleshoot*
 If you use post-processes with built-in image processing features, you might run into brighter color issues.